dbaker3/phw-disable-ezproxy/README.md

 # PHW Disable EZproxy
-WordPress Plugin that disables OCLC EZproxy in proxied links.
+Simple WordPress Plugin that disables OCLC EZproxy in proxied links.

 ## Use
 + Enable this plugin when EZproxy server is down for whatever reason.